-When I was a young girl, my mother harvested pineappleweed (Matricaria discoidea) from our front lawn one day and made tea with it.
+When I was a young girl, my mother once harvested pineappleweed (Matricaria discoidea) off our front lawn and made a tea with it.
 She told me that it was a wild form of chamomile.
 This was my first remembered experience of consuming something wild-harvested directly from the land.
 As I drank the sweet, smooth tea, I felt my whole being relax and expand.
 It was like drinking magic.
 My experience with that scruffy little weed ignited a spark within me that grew into a flame overtime that guided me on my life’s path.

 As that young girl drinking pineappleweed tea all those years ago, I could never have imagined in my wildest dreams where that initial spark would lead me.

 In my mid-20’s, I returned home from a trip to Ecuador and the Amazon jungle, gave up my career, to which my heart and I were ill-suited, got a job in a health food store and began the study of herbal medicine with a passion.
 In 1997, I opened my clinical herbal practice in Toronto.
 Later, I became a teacher and student adviser at ‘The Living Earth School of Herbalism‘ that I run with my husband, Michael Vertolli.

 In 1996, I read Eliot Cowan’s book “Plant Spirit Medicine.”
 I was completely drawn in and mesmerized by the end of the first paragraph and read the whole book cover to cover in one sitting.
 When I turned the last page, I knew two things for certain: I wanted to receive this medicine, as soon as possible, and I needed to become a Plant Spirit Medicine Healer, also, as soon as possible.
 Though it took a number of years before I was able to study with Eliot, I finally graduated as a Plant Spirit Medicine Healer in 2006.
 Learning to communicate and be in deep relationship with the Plant People changed my life profoundly, deeply, completely.